Ajit1279/GCP_Learning/Docker_K8S/K8S/concepts/241029_Troubleshooting_Application.md

 - https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl

 - Basics:
   - Docker was the default container run time in earlier versions.
-Now we have crictl
+Now we have crictl (It's not available by default)

   - The git repo above has docker-compose which contains all the objects to be deployed on a cluster like services, pods, nodes, application etc.